 Capital is one of the most significant aspects which determines the success or failure of a business.
 However, a lot of business owners are completely oblivious about the different modes of capital raising which are available to them.
 They either go the traditional way of making personal investments or approach lending institutions like banks, who charge exorbitant interest rates on loans.

 This is why it is extremely important for businesses to know about the wide range of financing alternatives available to them.
-This would enable them to choose a mode of finance which matches both, their resource requirements and the organisational objectives.
+This would enable them to choose a mode of finance that matches both, their resource requirements and the organisational objectives.

 Listed below are a few of the top funding options you can explore when you go about raising capital for business: